MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Abstract

 \section{Abstract}

-In probabilistic time series forecasting, the multivariate Gaussian (MVG) distribution is widely used as predictive distribution for correlated continuous random variables.
-Current deep probabilistic models typically employ neural networks to parameterize the mean vector and covariance matrix of the distribution, with log-score (i.e., negative log-likelihood) as the default loss function.
-However, log-score is highly sensitive to outliers, leading to significant errors when anomalies are present in the data.
-Motivated by the use of the continuous ranked probability score (CRPS) in learning univariate distributions, we propose a robust loss function specifically designed for high-dimensional MVG outputs.
-The proposed MVG-CRPS loss function has a closed-form expression based on the neural network outputs, making it easily integrable into deep learning models.
-We evaluate MVG-CRPS on two probabilistic forecasting tasks---multivariate autoregressive and univariate sequence-to-sequence (Seq2Seq) forecasting---both involving observations following MVG distribution.
-Experimental results on real-world datasets demonstrate that MVG-CRPS achieves both robustness and efficiency, offering enhanced accuracy and uncertainty quantification in probabilistic forecasting.
+Multivariate Gaussian (MVG) distributions are central to modeling correlated continuous variables in probabilistic forecasting.
+Neural forecasting models typically parameterize the mean vector and covariance matrix of the distribution using neural networks, optimizing with the log-score (negative log-likelihood) as the loss function.
+However, the sensitivity of the log-score to outliers can lead to significant errors in the presence of anomalies.
+Drawing on the continuous ranked probability score (CRPS) for univariate distributions, we propose MVG-CRPS, a strictly proper scoring rule for MVG distributions.
+MVG‐CRPS admits a closed‐form expression in terms of neural network outputs, thereby integrating seamlessly into deep learning frameworks.
+Experiments on real-world datasets across multivariate autoregressive and univariate sequence-to-sequence (Seq2Seq) forecasting tasks show that MVG-CRPS improves robustness, accuracy, and uncertainty quantification in probabilistic forecasting.

-\section{\MakeUppercase{Introduction}}
+\section{Introduction}

 Probabilistic forecasting aims to capture the uncertainty inherent in time series data, offering a distribution of possible future values rather than single-point estimates provided by deterministic forecasts.
 This approach is invaluable in various domains such as finance \citep{groen2013real}, weather prediction \citep{palmer2012towards}, and health care management \citep{jones2012improved}, where understanding the range of potential outcomes is crucial for risk assessment and informed decision-making.